Zavy86/docker-course/topics/19-local-development-workflow/README.md

 Here we have our Node web application project called **namer**, which includes a Dockerfile.

-Let’s take a look around:
+Let's take a look around:

 ```shell
 $ tree